 Then import the GPG key from Packagecloud.
 This is a service we use to host the repositories for us.

 1 curl -L https://packagecloud.io/appsignal/agent/gpgkey | sudo apt-key add -

 /etc/apt/sources.list.d/appsignal_agent.list that contains the repository configuration below.
 Make sure to replace

 bionic in the config below with your Linux distribution and version.
 Use

 xenial for 16.04 or

-1 2 deb https://packagecloud.io/appsignal/agent/ubuntu/ trusty main deb-src https://packagecloud.io/appsignal/agent/ubuntu/ trusty main
+1 2 deb https://packagecloud.io/appsignal/agent/ubuntu/ bionic main deb-src https://packagecloud.io/appsignal/agent/ubuntu/ bionic main

 apt update to get the newly added packages and install the agent.